jgm/pandoc/man/man1/pandoc.1.md

     when the output format is `latex` or `context`.)

 -m*URL*, \--asciimathml=*URL*
-:   Use ASCIIMathML to display embedded LaTeX math in HTML output.
+:   Use ASCIIMathML to display embedded TeX math in HTML output.
     To insert a link to a local copy of the `ASCIIMathML.js` script, provide a *URL*.
 If no *URL* is provided, the contents of the script will be inserted directly into the HTML header.

+\--gladtex
+:   Enclose TeX math in `<eq>` tags in HTML output.
+These can then
+    be processed by gladTeX to produce links to images of the typeset formulas.

+\--mimetex=*URL*
+:   Render TeX math using the mimeTeX CGI script.
+If *URL* is not specified,
+    it is assumed that the script is at `/cgi-bin/mimetex.cgi`.

 -i, \--incremental
 :   Make list items in S5 display incrementally (one by one).